Effective Field Theory after a New-Physics Discovery: Derivation of the evolution equation ( )

 \subsubsection{Contribution from the exchange of an ultra-soft quark}

-This dependence is cancelled by the contribution from a loop diagram involving the exchange of an ultra-soft quark between the two collinear sectors, shown on the right-hand side in Figure~\ref{fig:opmix}.
+This dependence is cancelled by the contribution from a loop diagram involving the exchange of an ultra-soft quark between the two collinear sectors, shown in the bottom row of Figure~\ref{fig:opmix}.
 In this graph the $Sgg$ vertex descents from the ${\cal O}(\lambda^2)$ effective Lagrangian (\ref{Leff2}).
 It is combined with two insertions of the subleading SCET Lagrangian (\ref{Lxiq}), which couples a collinear fermion to a collinear gauge field and an ultra-soft quark.
 More accurately, the diagram arises from the subleading-power operator

 and similarly with $\widetilde O_{GG}$ instead of $O_{GG}$.
 The Lagrangian

 describes the coupling of ultra-soft quarks to the zero-momentum scalar field $\Phi_0$.
 With $q_{us}\sim\lambda^3$ and $\Phi_0\sim\lambda$, and taking into account that the ultra-soft measure scales as $d^4x_{us}\sim\lambda^{-8}$, it follows that this Lagrangian contributes terms of ${\cal O}(\lambda^{-1})$ to the action.
 This lifts the operator in (\ref{Tproduct}) from the naive expectation ${\cal O}(\lambda^4)$ to ${\cal O}(\lambda^3)$.\footnote{One might worry that multiple insertions of the Lagrangian (\ref{Lfunny}) can promote the operator to even lower order in $\lambda$.
 However, graphs with such multiple insertions do not produce UV poles and are scaleless when evaluated on shell.
 If we would introduce soft mass-mode fields instead of ultra-soft fields, then the coupling of the soft quark to the scalar doublet is a leading-power interaction, while the coupling of a soft quarks to a collinear quark and gluon in (\ref{Lxiq}) appears at ${\cal O}(\lambda^{1/2})$.
 Also in this case the operator (\ref{Tproduct}) is of ${\cal O}(\lambda^3)$.}